Version Date: April 23, 2023

 These cookies help make the content as personalized as possible, for example by showing you targeted banners and relevant recommendations.
 We examine what type of reference was used to reach our Sites, e.g. an email campaign or a link from a referral Site, so we can estimate the effectiveness of our promotions and advertising campaigns.
 Personalized cookies require Cookie consent.
 Examples of Personalization cookies are listed below.

-- fbp* - Facebook pixel cookie
+- fbp*: Facebook pixel or cookie

 How can I manage cookies?

-Collection of Information from children
+Collection of Information from Children

 When a child accesses and interacts with NUITEQ Sites, we may collect certain information automatically about those visits.
-This information will be analysed for performance and service improvements.
-The information we collect includes a session identifier, web browser type, Site settings, the frequency with which the child visits or uses parts of our Sites.
+This information will be analyzed for performance and service improvements.
+The information we collect includes a session identifier, web browser type, Site settings, and frequency with which the child visits or uses parts of our Sites.
 We do not collect registration information or Personally Identifiable Information from children on NUITEQ Sites without prior parent or guardian consent.

 How long do we keep the information?